Tag: web development

 speechSynthesis.speak(utterance);

-Customizing the Speech Output
+Customizing Speech Output

 const voices = speechSynthesis.getVoices();